photoholmes/photoholmes/src/photoholmes/methods/psccnet/README.md

 # PSCC-Net: Progressive Spatio-Channel Correlation Network for Image Manipulation Detection and Localization

-This is the implemenation of the method by Liu et al. that can be found [here](https://arxiv.org/pdf/2103.10596.pdf).
+This is the implementation of the method by Liu et al. that can be found [here](https://arxiv.org/pdf/2103.10596.pdf).

 The code contained in this library was derived from [the original implementation](https://github.com/proteus1991/PSCC-Net), making only minor changes to fit the PhotoHolmes library structure.